prl001/BWFWTools/README-VERSION.txt

     * dump_strings - extract useful GUI strings from Beyonwiz /dump.dat file
     * lastplaypoint - print the Beyonwiz resume marker file lastplaypoint.dat
     * getDvpStrings - extract useful GUI strings from the Beyonwiz wizdvp application
+    * checkModules.pl - check that all modules needed for the scrips have been installed.
+Intended for use by make check and checkModules.bat
+    * checkModules.pl - check that all modules needed for the scrips have been installed.
+Intended for use on Windows.
     * Beyonwiz::Kernel - Perl package of support routines for uncompressed Beyonwiz kernel images
     * Beyonwiz::Hack - contains patcher modules to use with bw_patcher
     * Beyonwiz::Hack::BackgroundChanger - change the background image used in the File Player and Setup screens
     * Beyonwiz::Hack::BwhackSupport - Support for hacks that can be turned on and off remotely using bwhack
+    * Beyonwiz::Hack::Codeset - hack to change the remote control codeset accepted by the firmware.
     * Beyonwiz::Hack::Dim - hack to dim the front display
     * Beyonwiz::Hack::PutFile - Put a single file into an existing directory in the firmware
     * Beyonwiz::Hack::RemFile - Remove a file from the firmware